-When I was a child growing up in my great-grandmother’s home, my fondest wish was to have a room of my own.
+When I was a child growing up in my great-grandmother’s home, my fondest wish was to have a room of my own, my very own soft place to land.
 But our home was too small, so I had to share one with my grandmother.

 I credit this experience with my love for decorating today.
 For as soon as I became an adult and had my own place, I was eager to try my hand at decorating and gardening.

 I made lots of mistakes.
-I sewed crooked seams.
+For one thing I sewed crooked seams.
 I cooked many dishes that had to be thrown in the trash.
-I learned by trial and error.
+And I learned by trial and error.